Rodolfo-Gallegos/scicellxx/docs/source/workflow/advanced/generate_doxygen_documentation_workflow.rst

 `Latex <https://www.latex-project.org/>`_ to generate documentation from source code.

-You may heck :ref:`this section
+You may check :ref:`this section
 <doxygen-installation-label_installation.rst>` for doxygen
 installation.